lit-codes/infrastructure/README.md

 7. When you push to your branch, you will see a link under `To create a merge request for [branch name], visit:`, open it in your browser to create the merge request
-8. Make sure two options are selected:
+8. Make sure these two options are selected in your fork settings:
-  - [x] Delete source branch when merge request is accepted.
+  - [x] `Automatically delete head branches`
-  - [x] Squash commits when merge request is accepted.
+  - [x] `Allow squash merging` (and untick the other options to set this as default)
 9. Remember to add the PR to the Trello card you're working on, if there isn't any, create one!